Larger image file sizes will increase download time. Before using high resolution images, consider the following:

-As huge image files can drag the page-load time of your site down and directly affect your rankings on search engines, so be sure to resize them before you upload.
+As large image files can drag the page-load time of your site down and directly affect your rankings on search engines, it is therefore important to resize them before you upload.

 SEO, Usability (Large images will slow page download.
 This reduces user satisfaction, especially on mobile devices.)